frenetic-lang/tutorials/NetKATRouting/index.md

 You've probably used _grep_ and pipes in Linux to filter lines of text.
 You can similarly use sequential composition to filter packets:

-`firewall; forwarding`
+`$firewall; $forwarding`

-For this to work, you do need to make one small change to `firewall`:  replace all occurrences of `forwarding` with  the special action `pass`.
-The `pass` action is the identity function on packets.
-When you use `pass` in a policy, you don't forward it out of a port, but simply leave it unchanged to be processed by the next policy in a sequence.
+For this to work, you do need to make one small change to your firewall policy:  replace all occurrences of `$forwarding` with  the special action `id`.
+The `id` action is the identity function on packets.
+When you use `id` in a policy, you don't forward it out of a port, but simply leave it unchanged to be processed by the next policy in a sequence.
-Hopefully, it is evident that if your firewall only applies `pass` and `drop`, then it becomes truly topology-independent.
+Hopefully, it is evident that if your firewall only applies `id` and `drop`, then it becomes truly topology-independent.

 ### Exercise 2: Abstracting the Firewall

-In this exercise, you'll move the firewall you wrote in the last chapter to its own file, `Firewall.nc` and edit it to just `pass` and `drop` packets.
-Then you will build a multi-module policy that involves `Firewall.nc`, `Forwarding.nc` and `Main.nc`.
+In this exercise, you'll move the firewall you wrote in the last chapter to its own file, `Firewall.ml` and edit it to just `id` and `drop` packets.
+Also, remove `let _ = run_static firewall` at the bottom.
+Then you will build a multi-module policy that involves `Firewall.ml` and `Routing.ml`.

-> If you didn't finish Chapter 8, use
+> If you didn't finish the firewall policy, use
-> `frenetic-tutorial-code/Sol_Chapter7_Firewall.nc`.
+> `netkat-tutorial-solutions/Sol_Firewall1.ml`.
-> If you didn't finish the forwarding policy above, see
+> If you didn't finish the first routing policy above, see
-> `frenetic-tutorial-code/Chapter8/Sol_Forwarding.nc`.
+> `netkat-tutorial-solutions/Sol_Routing.ml`.

-Once you have a firewall policy and a forwarding policy to start from, continue as follows.
+Once you have a firewall policy and a routing policy to start from, continue as follows.

-- Move the code for `firewall` function from `Chapter7.nc` in to `Chapter8/Firewall.nc`.

-- In `firewall`, you have (possibly several) occurrences of `forwarding` (i.e., the forwarding policy from Chapter 7).
-Replace all occurrences of `forwarding` with `pass`.
+- In `Firewall.ml`, you have (possibly several) occurrences of `$forwarding` (i.e., the forwarding policy from the previous chapter).
+Replace all occurrences of `$forwarding` with `id`.

-- Edit `Forwarding.nc` to include `Firewall.nc` and compose the firewall and the forwarding policy:
+- Edit `Routing.ml` to include `Firewall.ml` and compose the firewall and the forwarding policy:

   ~~~
-  include "Firewall.nc"
+  open "Firewall.ml"

   let forwarding = ...

-  firewall; forwarding
+  let _ = run_static <:netkat< $firewall; $forwarding >>
   ~~~

-  You should test this policy just as you tested the firewall in [Chapter 7][Ch7].
+  You should test this policy just as you tested the firewall in the previous chapter.

-### Extra Credit I
+### Extra Credit

 Per the firewall, host `00:00:00:00:00:02` cannot send a packet to port `25` on host `00:00:00:00:00:04`.
 If host host `00:00:00:00:00:02` attempts to send such a packet, on which switch is that packet dropped?
 You should be able to answer the question just by reading your policy and inspecting the topology figure above.

-### Extra Credit II

-Show that your firewall in `Firewall.nc` is truly reuseable.
-Reimplement your solution in `Chapter7.nc` in a modular fashion using `Firewall.nc`.
-You may start with `Sol_Chapter7.nc` if you wish.

 {% include api.md %}